 We have direct links with operational police officers and intelligence data which have come from reports and arrests, not just convictions.

 We constantly monitor incidents and undertake the necessary vetting of each applicants history and medical status.
 These procedures can take some time, but are essential to ensure that the legal ownership of a firearm, shotgun or explosive is not granted to the wrong person.

 We may refuse a certificate to an applicant if they or occupants at the same address have a history of violence, irresponsible or criminal behaviour.

 A large amount of our time is spent chasing renewal applications for certificates that are due to expire and returning incomplete application forms.
-The prompt return of application forms and attention to the necessary information required, releases the valuable resources necessary to keep the Department up to date.
+The prompt submission of application forms and attention to the necessary information required, releases the valuable resources necessary to keep the Department up to date.